windup/rhamt-vscode-extension/FAQ.md

     ```

 #### Possible error messages
-* `rhamt-cli` executable file not found/set.
+* Unable to find `rhamt-cli` executable
-    In this case, please follow above instructions to set available `rhamt-cli` executable path.
+    In this case, please follow above instructions to set the `rhamt-cli` executable path.

-* `RHAMT_HOME` not correctly set.
+* Unable to determine `rhamt-cli` version.
-    In this case, please specify a correct `RHAMT_HOME` environment variable.
+    In this case, please verify the `rhamt-cli` exists, is executable, and is a supported version.

 ### Available Java Runtime (required by rhamt-cli)